chriswhong/plutoplus/README.md

 A "clip & ship" download tool for NYC PLUTO tax lot data, allowing the user to download only the desired columns and geographic area.
 Hosted on github pages at [http://chriswhong.github.io/plutoplus](http://chriswhong.github.io/plutoplus)

 ## Data
-Current PLUTO dataset is 16v2, this app's data was last updated on 6 April 2017.
+Current PLUTO dataset is 18v1, this app's data was last updated on 15 September 2018.

 ![cursor_and_pluto_data_downloader_powered_by_cartodb_and_plutoplus_ _bash_ _102x35](https://cloud.githubusercontent.com/assets/1833820/8522377/7719b904-23bb-11e5-936c-0fe760ed3621.png)

 ## Why
 PLUTO is an amazing NYC Open Data Resource that contains a wealth of information about the city's tax lots, including zoning, # of units, tax assessments, and more.
 It contains information for the city's 870,000+ properties, and includes over 80 attributes for each lot!
 That's a lot of open data!

-MapPLUTO (PLUTO data plus geospatial data for each lot) is so large, that [the Department of City Planning publishes it by borough as shapefiles](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page).
+MapPLUTO (PLUTO data plus a polygon for each lot) is so large, that [the Department of City Planning publishes it by borough as shapefiles](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page).
 I built this downloader to help people get access to smaller chunks of the data quickly and easily for whatever they are working on.

 ## How it Works
 This app is essentially a SQL Builder, it compiles the user's settings into a PostGIS query that is sent to Carto's SQL API.
-The SQL looks like `SELECT {selected PLUTO columns} FROM mappluto16v2 a WHERE ST_INTERSECTS({some clipping geometry}, a.the_geom)`.
+The SQL looks like `SELECT {selected PLUTO columns} FROM mapplutotable a WHERE ST_INTERSECTS({some clipping geometry}, a.the_geom)`.
 The placeholders are generated and filled in by the app when the user clicks Download.

 ## Geography Options
 The geography filter works by adding an `ST_Intersects()` statement to the WHERE clause of the SQL applied at download.